Carbon accounting: Effectiveness

-Understanding the overall impacts of GHG reporting in contributing towards climate change goals can be difficult.
+Understanding the overall impacts of GHG reporting in reducing an organization's emissions can be difficult.
 A number of studies have looked at changes in GHG emissions that occur after GHG reporting begins.
 There is evidence from related programs that self reporting lowers emissions.
 EPA's Toxic Release inventory is one such example.
-It's been shown to have had a significant effect in reducing emissions of chemicals once facilities are required to disclose that information.
+It has been shown to have had a significant effect in reducing emissions of chemicals once facilities are required to disclose that information.

 Recent studies focusing on changes in GHG emissions that result from GHG reporting have shown mixed results.
 Voluntary carbon reporting itself has often been shown to be ineffective in reducing GHG emissions.
 However, when looking at the additional impact of programs that require GHG emission reporting, studies have shown more of an effect.
 A recent study of UK reporting requirements showed that they do result in reduced corporate GHG emissions.
 Analyses of EPA's Greenhouse Gas Reporting Program found that when firms are required to disclose their facility level emissions, it can also lead to a reduction in GHG intensity of their operations, though the evidence for reductions in absolute emissions is less clear.
 One suggestion for the effects of specific GHG reporting requirements is that they inhibit the ability of companies to portray their emissions in a flattering way, and so are forced to actually make changes that lower GHG emissions.

 There are some confounding factors involved in this research.
-These include whether or not the studies are done in places where there are also some sort of a price on carbon, such as the EU-ETS.
+These include whether or not the studies are done in places where there is emissions trading, such as the EU ETS.
 Another variable is whether or not the requirements focus on larger companies that emit more GHGs.
 In addition, firms that are required to report on facility emissions appear to focus on controlling emissions for their affected facilities, but to then transfer emissions to nonreporting facilities that they also control.